idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 #### Freedom Magic

-One of my magic routines is _"pick a card, write down what you really want on it"_.

-Then the card is lost and the person says their magic word to find the thing they want.
-We do this a few times re-enforcing they can get the thing they want.
-When the magic is over I say OK, take home this card with the thing you want as a reminder that you can get what you want.

 My wrist had been bugging me and so I hadn't been doing magic for a few months, and had lost the habit.
-I saw a woman that looked like she could use some wonder, so I did the "write down what you want" magic.
-She wrote down that she wanted freedom.
+I saw a woman that looked pretty down on her luck, so I pulled a deck of cards out of my pocket (there's always a deck of cards in my pocket), and asked her to pick a card and write down something she wanted on it.
+She wrote down freedom.
 I was a bit disappointed, I like it when folks write something personal, and I assumed she was writing freedom for some political cause.

-After we did the magic the woman seemed really happy, and said _"I really needed that - thank you"_!
+I was wrong.

+She took the freedom card and placed it in the middle of the deck.
+I then told her to focus on the card being on the top of the deck, and the freedom card jumped to the top of the deck.
+We did this a few times to reinforce she can get what she wants when she really concentrates on it.
+After she got the card to the top the last time, I told her to keep the card to remind her she will get what she wants.
+She looked at me and said, _"I really needed that - thank you"_!

 A few days later the woman stopped me and said _That magic really was life changing thank you_.
 I figured she was lying and just being kind, so I said _glad you enjoyed it_, and went on my way.
 But a lie can be enough, and I restarted my daily magic practice.

-A few weeks later I ran into the woman and thanked her - _"When you told me the magic mattered to you, it inspired me to get back into magic".
-She was like, _"oh it was mutually beneficial then"\*.
-She went on to explain that on the day I did the magic trick was the day her divorce had been finalized, and she was emotionally crushed.
-She went on to say "When you gave me that card, you literally handed me my freedom".
+A few weeks later I ran into the woman and thanked her - _"When you told me the magic mattered to you, it inspired me to get back into magic"._ She was like, _"oh it was mutually beneficial then"._ She went on _" Literally 2 hours before you did that magic, I'd finalized my divorce of 15 years, and was feeling lost._ She paused for a second, looked me in the eye and said - _"When you gave me that card, you literally handed me my freedom"._

-Wow!

 ### Training